Leodis McKelvin: Professional career

-2008 NFL Draft
+Pre-draft

 Prior to the draft, McKelvin was compared to Johnathan Joseph.
-McKelvin was drafted by the Buffalo Bills 11th overall in the 2008 NFL Draft, the first cornerback selected.

 Buffalo Bills

 2008

+McKelvin was selected by the Buffalo Bills 11th overall in the 2008 NFL draft, the first cornerback selected.

 On July 26, 2008, McKelvin signed a five-year, $19.4 million contract with the Bills with up to $12.6 million in bonuses.
 McKelvin made an immediate impact with his kick returning skills, returning a kickoff 95-yards for a touchdown in a preseason game against the Pittsburgh Steelers.

 Although he showed promise during the pre-season, he began his rookie season as the fifth cornerback on the depth chart.
 He would see his first action on September 28, 2008, during a game against the St. Louis Rams and finished his regular season debut with two tackles.
 He earned his first career start on November 9 during a 20–10 loss to the New England Patriots.

 On November 17, 2008, on Monday Night Football, he returned a kickoff 98-yards for a touchdown against the Cleveland Browns.
 The following week on Sunday on the road against the Kansas City Chiefs, McKelvin intercepted Tyler Thigpen twice, returning one for a 64-yard touchdown.
 The Bills went on to win the game 54–31.
 After his two interception game and an injury to cornerback Jabari Greer, McKelvin remained a starting cornerback for the last six games and finished his first season with 32 total tackles, five pass deflections, two interceptions, and a single touchdown.
 He was named to the NFL All-Rookie Team.

 2009

 After Jabari Greer left via free agency during the 2009 offseason, McKelvin was named the starting cornerback opposite Terrence McGee to begin the season.

 On September 14, 2009, during the Bills' season opener on Monday Night Football, McKelvin caught a kickoff in his own endzone with Buffalo up 24–19 over the New England Patriots and 2:06 left in the game.
 He chose to return it instead of downing it and fumbled it around the 30-yard line, making it his second fumble of the game.
 New England drove from the 31-yard line for the winning touchdown.
-As a result, two teenage males vandalized the Hamburg, New York home of McKelvin spray-painting obscenities as well as the phrase "take a knee" and the winning score of 25–24 in favor of New England on his front lawn.
+As a result, two teenage males vandalized the Hamburg, New York, home of McKelvin spray-painting obscenities as well as the phrase "take a knee" and the winning score of 25–24 in favor of New England on his front lawn.
 McKelvin chose not to press charges against the two teenage males.

 On September 27, 2009, McKelvin suffered a broken fibula during a 27–7 loss to the New Orleans Saints.
 He was placed on injured-reserve four days later, effectively ending his season.
 In three starts, he earned 11 tackles and a pass deflection.